Best views of Florence: where to see the city from above

 Best free views of Florence (in town)

 As I said before, there are different ways to see Florence from above: climbing up a very tall building in the historic centre, or moving away from the city to climb a hill.
-There are also places like gardens which are free and super close to the centre.
-First let’s talk about the free and public viewpoints located in the historic center, or in any case close enough to it to be reached on foot.
+There are also places like gardens which are free and super close to the historic centre.
+First let’s talk about the free and public viewpoints located in the historic center, or in any case close enough to it to get there on foot from it.

 Piazzale Michelangelo

 Access is totally free since it is a public square!
 Of course Piazzale Michelangelo is always very crowded, especially at sunset, which however is the best time to go.
 At sunset, the sun goes down behind the city, illuminating the Arno river with all its bridges one after the other.
-If you want to skip the crowds, go early in the morning.
+If you want to skip the crowds, go early in the morning (but no sunset!).

 The Roses Garden